 The utterly magnificent landscapes of the Lake District make this destination a firm favourite of guests travelling to Chile.
-Breathtaking glacial lakes mirror the frosted tips of dormant volcanoes and the verdant flora of nearby national parks.
+Breathtaking glacial lakes mirror the frosted tips of volcanoes and the verdant flora of nearby national parks.
 Stretching over 300 kilometres, this region was once the homeland of the courageous Mapuche people who fought off the advances of Inca and Spanish invaders.
 It has since grown from thriving farmlands into the tranquil tourist mecca it is today.

 - Incredibly diverse landscape, from dense forests and snow-capped volcanoes, to rugged mountains, scenic valleys and deep, crystal clear lakes.

 - Adventure sports abound, including trekking, horseback riding, rock climbing, caving, white-river rafting, kayaking, sailing, fly-fishing, zip-lining, volcano-climbing and more.